Learning Goals and Outcomes

-The Elmhurst College Department of Philosophy aims to serve both the broader student population and our major and minors.
+The Elmhurst University Department of Philosophy aims to serve both the broader student population and our major and minors.

 It is our mission to provide Elmhurst students with an excellent education in the liberal arts by teaching them to understand the great ideas and theories regarding human experience; to do close and careful reading; to perform critical analysis of ideas and arguments; and to present their thoughts carefully and clearly.